leeminze214/Chat_Globe/README.md

 # chat_globe
-Connect with others all around the gloge through free online chatrooms that suit your interest!!
+Connect with others all around the globe through free online chatrooms that suit your interest!!